 1 - Shop around!
 It's a no brainer.
 Collate lists of vendors, with price lists and pictures - then shortlist your top 2 or 3.
 You may find (like I did) that there is little difference between your top 3 looks wise, but there will be with the cost.

 Shopping around also means looking at suppliers from different regions.
 Often wedding directories are a girls best friend.
-In the East Midlands, for example, #honeysuckleandcastle and #savethedatemag are amazing directories, with hand picked suppliers waiting for you to discover them!
-However, should you be shopping for items that are posted such as #weddingstationary or #weddingsignage… don't be afraid of a Google search!
+In the East Midlands, for example, #honeysuckleandcastle and #savethedatemag are amazing directories, with hand picked suppliers waiting for you to discover them

 2 - Priorities.
 What do you actually need?
 I get it... you've been to a few wedding fayres... and everything looks dreamy... and you just need it!
 Even though you didn't even realise it was a thing a few weeks ago...

 Make a list of your priorities.
-It has the same effect as eating before you do the ASDA shop so you don't go full ham and purchase aaaaaaall the snacks.
+It has the same effect as eating before you do the ASDA shop or making a list so you don't go full ham and purchase aaaaaaall the snacks.
 There are 3 main groups of couples:

 a - Entertainment couples - all about the music, activities, potentially a band